Skip To The Main Content

 Remøy Management operates vessels for the aquaculture industry, including vessels approved for transporting fish from fish farms.
 We can provide services for offshore vessels, coast guard vessels, navy vessels, fishing vessels, and more.
 In addition, we develop new vessel solutions and handle project management related to conversion, purchase and sale, and relocation of vessels.
 We also provide services in business management, such as accounting, budgeting, and reporting.

-Our fleet currently consists of 12 vessels, including four coast guard and navy vessels, one vessel operating in cable laying, and seven vessels in the aquaculture industry.
+Our fleet currently consists of 10 vessels, including four coast guard and navy vessels, one vessel operating in cable laying, and five vessels in the aquaculture industry.

-Remøy Management AS has 14 employees.
-The subsidiaries Remøy Management Crew AS and RM Drift AS have 39 and 28 employees, respectively.
-There are no employees in RM Drift II AS.
+Remøy Management AS has 18 employees.
+The subsidiaries Remøy Management Crew AS and RM Drift AS have 42 and 28 employees respectively.
+VOLT Service AS has 56 employees.
+A total of 144 employees.

-Offshore personnel in the group are members of the Norwegian Maritime Officers' Association and the Norwegian Seafarers' Union.
+Offshore personnel in the group are members of the Norwegian Maritime Officers' Association, Norwegian Association of Maritime Engineers and the Norwegian Seafarers' Union.
 In addition, local agreements between the Norwegian Shipowners' Association and the Norwegian Maritime Officers' Association/Norwegian Seafarers' Union apply to offshore personnel.
+For employees in the aqua culture segment agreements between Norwegian Coastal Shipowners and the Norwegian Maritime Officers' Association, Norwegian Association of Maritime Engineers and the Norwegian Seafarers' Union apply.

 The group has a safety management system in accordance with the requirements of the "International Management Code for Safe Operation of Ships and for Pollution Prevention."
 The management system is extensive and includes guidelines and reporting obligations to ensure compliance with HSE requirements during fleet operations.